OpenDataServices/noteql/README.md

 # session = noteql.local_db_session()
 ```

 The session object contains methods for programmatic access to the library including some helpers not found in the magic `%%nql` commands.
-Also by calling it, like the above, installs the magics.
+Also, by making any Session object it will install the magics.

 ## Magic Usage